OBDS-Training/Help/content/en/docs/connect/first-steps/windows-setup/index.md

 Double-click on the installer file that you just downloaded and progress through the screens of the installation program.

+{{< alert icon="👉" text="The various screens of the installer programs are subject to change.
+As such, we provide guidance below for indicative purposes only." />}}

 Notably:

-- Scroll through the license.
+- Scroll to the bottom of the license.
   Click 'Next'.
-- Leave the destination loation of the installation to the default value.
+- Leave the destination location for the installation to the default value.
   Click 'Next'.
 - Leave the selected components to the default choices.
   Click 'Next'.
-- Leave the name of the Start Menu folder to the default value.
+- Leave the name of the Start Menu folder to be created to the default value.
   Click 'Next'.
-- Set the default editor for Git to a program that is installed on your computer and that you are comfortable with.
+- Set the default editor for Git to a text editor program that is installed on your computer and that you are comfortable with.
+  We recommend
+  [Atom][atom-editor],
+  [Notepad++][notepad-plus-plus] or
-  We recommend [Atom][atom-editor], [Notepad++][notepad-plus-plus] or [Visual Studio Code][visual-studio-code]
+  [Visual Studio Code][visual-studio-code]
   as lightweight programs suitable for this purpose.
   Click 'Next'.
-- Let Git decide the name for the initial branch in newly created repositories.
+- Leave the default choice letting Git decide the name for the initial branch in newly created repositories.
   Click 'Next'.
-- Let the Git installer adjust your PATH environment.
+- Leave the default choice adjusting your PATH environment.
   You want to be able to use Git from Git Bash, the Command Prompt and the Windows PowerShell as well as third-party software looking for Git in PATH (e.g., RStudio Desktop).
   Click 'Next'.
-- Leave the installer use the bundled OpenSSH.
+- Leave the default choice using the bundled OpenSSH.
   Click 'Next'.
-- Leave the installer use the OpenSSL library.
+- Leave the default choice using the OpenSSL library.
   Click 'Next'.
-- Leave the installer checkout Windows-style, commit Unix-style line endings.
+- Leave the default choice using checkout Windows-style, commit Unix-style line endings.
   Click 'Next'.
-- Leave the installer use MinTTY.
+- Leave the default choice using MinTTY.
+  Click 'Next'.
-- Leave the default behaviour of `gt pull` to the default value.
+- Leave the default behaviour of `git pull` to the default value.
   Click 'Next'.
 - Leave the credential manager to the default value.
   Click 'Next'.
 - Leave the extra options to their default choices.
   Click 'Next'.
 - Leave the experimental options unselected.
   Click 'Install'.

 When the installer successfully completes, click 'Finish'.